Romans 12

 Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, “VENGEANCE IS MINE, I WILL REPAY,” says the Lord.

-When we are unjustly treated the temptation is to take matters into our own hands and settle accounts.
+(a) Revenge.
+When we are unjustly treated, the temptation is to take matters into our own hands and settle accounts.
 But when James and John tried to play the judge and jury, Jesus wasn’t happy with them (Luke 9:54).
 “That’s not my spirit,” he said.
 Paul says the same thing here.
 We are not in the vengeance business.
 That’s God’s business.
 Our part is to represent Christ by loving our enemies (Rom.
 12:20).

 Leave a Reply